A Mighty Girl's top picks of stories starring Mighty Girl witches for children and teens.

 Fans of Hayao Miyazaki and Studio Ghibli are likely familiar with young witch Kiki of Kiki's Delivery Service!
 When 13-year-old witch in training Kiki sets off for her first year as an independent witch, she comes up with an innovative business: a delivery service by broomstick!
 But when Kiki faces unexpected challenges, including losing her ability to fly, she'll have to draw on every ounce of determination and magic she possesses.
 This fun and detailed picture book adaptation, which includes 111 pages of full-color artwork from the film, is sure to be a hit with Kiki's fans!

 You might think it's fun to be the daughter of a famous witch and be forbidden to go to school — but Minx just wishes that she were a normal little girl.
 So one day, she sneaks off to school, making life a little more exciting for everyone there!
 But Mr. Beanpot the detective and Mrs. Sputter from the Parent-Teacher Association are determined to learn the truth about this strange new student who arrived on a broomstick.
-This classic story is now available in a new 60th anniversary edition, perfect for sharing with a new generation!
+This classic story is back in print for the first time in thirty years, in a new 60th anniversary edition that's perfect for sharing with a new generation!

 Young witch Trixie is frustrated: she doesn’t get to do anything fun, but her little sister gets away with everything.
 And she’s determined to wow her classmates — a collection of monsters, witches, and ghosts — at show and tell, but they all know all of her tricks already!
-Then Trixie remembers she knows one more trick: making something disappear... and, of course, she knows just what she’d like to make go away.
+Then Trixie remembers she knows one more trick: making something disappear.
+And she knows just what she’d like to make go away...
 At the heart of this fun graphic novel is the struggle with sibling envy, making this story perfect for the whole year round.

 Nora Cooper's new neighbor, Maggie Brown, seems to have a strange way with animals — she has a cat, a parakeet, a dog, and a lizard who all seem to love her, plus the neighborhood pets seem crazy about her.
 Humans are pretty fond of her too, thanks to her delicious fudge.
 In fact, a few pieces seem to turn Nora's dad into an animal lover...and after another few pieces, Nora can have a conversation with the family dog!
 But what happens if someone eats one piece too many?
 These charmingly mysterious early chapter books have recently been reissued; for more of these classic stories, check out this selection of Matter-of-Fact Magic titles.

 At the top of a mountain surrounded by a deep wood stands Miss Cackle's Academy, where young witches train in all the witchy arts.
 Mildred Hubble is the worst witch in the school, struggling with everything, but she's getting by until she accidentally makes an enemy of Ethel, the teacher's pet.
 But when she decides to run away and overhears people plotting against the school, Mildred is faced with a choice: leave the Academy to its fate or see if the worst witch might actually save the day.
-Fans of Mildred can find seven of her adventures in The Worst Witch: Complete Adventures box set.
+Fans this series, originally published in the 1970s, can find seven of her adventures in The Worst Witch: Complete Adventures box set.

 When 11-year-old Effie's mother dies, she finds herself on the doorstep of her elderly aunt Selimene and her partner, Carlota, acupuncturists and herbalists who serve their Brooklyn neighborhood.
 While the pair welcome Effie in, she can't help but feel like things will never be normal again... and it turns out that she's right.
 Just as she's settling into school and maybe even making friends, her favorite singer shows up at Selimene's door seeking magical help!
 It turns out that Selimene and Carlota are both witches — could Effie be one too?
 This delightful graphic novel combines real-world challenges with magical adventure that celebrates found family and the power of helping others.